 All middle secondary students will be given a semester grade for English which will reflect their achievement across the strands.
 Moderation of assessments between classes and comparability tasks maintain consistent assessment standards across all year groups.
-Starting in Semester 2 in Year 8, all lower secondary students sit examinations at the end of each semester.

 Additional Costs

 There may be additional costs up to approximately \$45 to cover such activities as drama excursions, visiting speakers, competitions, attending seminars and workshops at the Fremantle Children's Literature Centre.